Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 16 Agustus 2025 10.50.12 UTC
+- WIB: Sabtu, 16 Agustus 2025 11.34.34 UTC
-- WITA: Sabtu, 16 Agustus 2025 11.50.12 UTC
+- WITA: Sabtu, 16 Agustus 2025 12.34.34 UTC
-- WIT: Sabtu, 16 Agustus 2025 12.50.12 UTC
+- WIT: Sabtu, 16 Agustus 2025 13.34.34 UTC

 Kutipan Inspiratif:
-"I enjoy when people show Attitude to me because it shows that they need an Attitude to impress me!"
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

-Kategori: attitude
+Kategori: success